 As an option, consider the opportunities you'll have in the future based on how you performed in these less than ideal circumstances.
 By working through difficult situations, you’ve attained skills and knowledge that will serve you well in future work environments

 Keep in mind that, to a degree, your job is your choice.
 While quitting a job is not recommended without having another one lined up or a substantial cash reserve (or both), it is an option.
 A recent JobsInDE.com poll JobsInDE.com poll found that 35 percent of workers would leave their current job for another if it paid more, while 16 percent would head elsewhere for better benefits.

 If you're unhappy in your job situation, here are some things to ponder that could turn things around for the better:

-- While there are obvious limitations, most managers would welcome an employee bringing ideas to the table about how they might be able to improve the process.
+- Most managers realize the importance of employee feedback and will welcome ideas about how they might be able to improve the process.

 - In his book, Linchpin, Seth Godin points out that the days of the "factory worker" have come to an end, which means employers need workers who are fully engaged.
 Approaching your work in a way that makes it more enjoyable will allow you a new and better outlook on your job.